Caring for Irish wool blankets

 Wool’s natural elasticity means it will stretch (within reason;), to the wearer’s size and then, once removed, return to its original shape.
 This is due to wool’s crimped structure and its ability to endure being bent back on itself many thousands of times (more than 20,000 times according to some articles we’ve read).
 They are, therefore, extremely resistant to wrinkling; have you ever seen a saggy sheep?

 Granted, some wool garments and blankets have a unique and easily identifiable smell, especially when they get damp or wet; however, it is rare to find your wool blankets taking on foul smells from other sources.
 Take thick woollen hiking socks as an example.
-This is because wool is particularly effective at absorbing sweat and releasing it into the air before bacteria has had a chance to grow and release an unpleasant odour.
+This is because wool is particularly effective at absorbing sweat and releasing it into the air before bacteria have had a chance to grow and release an unpleasant odour.

 Don’t force it, just expose your wool to the air